VACATION INFORMATION – Molokai Camping

-Description: A very nice park next to Hawaii’s longest white sand beach.
+Description: A very nice park next to one of Hawaii’s longest white sand beaches.
 Large tent area shaded by tall Keawe trees.

 Cautions: Very dangerous rip currents and shore breaks.
 DO NOT SWIM HERE unless the ocean is absolutely, positively, guaranteed, for certain, FLAT & CALM.